AmanuelSeifu/AmanuelSeifu.github.io/about-my-project.md

 ## About My Project

-mBot Neo

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Problem: We want to explore the ways we can train AI chatbots to accurately inform users of the trustworthiness of AI.

-Approach: During this project, I will assist a team in designing a system that accomplishes the following:
+Approach: During this project, I will be working with a team to do the following:

-  - Capture physiological data such as EEG and EMG from the human body.
-  - Process raw sensor data and classify events such as gestures (e.g., arm movements) and emotional states (e.g., attention levels)
-  - Map output from physiological sensors to a physical robot.
+  - Do research on the trustworthiness of artificial intelligence.
+  - Train 8 different chatbots to give answers from our research when asked.
+  - Test the bots to see how well they work.

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
-The poster will focus on the system's technical architecture.
+Expected Outcome: The project is expected to have the different chatbots give reliable information on the trustworthiness of AI.